 In the event you’ve noticed a spider hanging around, these steps will help ensure you don’t miss any while on your arachnid murder spree.

 - Seal It – Make sure the doors and windows are weatherproofed and well-caulked.
 Also seal any tiny cracks in walls and baseboards.
+These cracks are both entry points and easy hiding spots.
 If you can slip paper in there, a spider can probably fit as well.

 - Clear It – Clean up any clutter around the house.
 Spiders like to hide, so cleaning will make them feel unwelcome.
 Additionally, ensuring there’s no spilled food or leaky faucets will deter bugs from moving in, which in turn removes the potential spider buffet.